ArcherDotBuild/L2/09-An-Advanced-Look-at-Functions/README.md

 We get an error: **radius is not defined**.
 So what does this tell us? it tells us that radius is scoped inside this conditional, It is scoped to this block of code.
 Blocks in JavaScript are denoted by curly brackets.

-Keep in mind, this is very different than an object literal, which is also curly brackets
+Keep in mind, this is very different than an object literal, which is also curly brackets.

 ```
 // This is an object literal
 {